antoinemcx/Structure-Discord-Bot/README.md

 # Errors

-For any errors found, please contact me here or do a pull request
+For any errors found, please contact me [here](https://discord.gg/7MEGW6V) for exemple or do a pull request.
 ᅠᅠ